arestivo/slides/markdown/uml-modeling.md

 # Unique Attributes

 * Some attributes do not allow repeated values.
-* We will represent these with a not null stereotype («unique»).
+* We will represent these with a unique stereotype («unique»).

 .box_example[
 Two different cars cannot have the same plate number.
 If we know the